No evidence for local $H_0$ anisotropy from Tully--Fisher or supernova distances: Introduction

 \section{Introduction}

 The \ac{CP}---that the Universe is isotropic and homogeneous on sufficiently large scales---plays a foundational role in modern cosmology.
 Combined with the assumption of General Relativity as the theory of gravity, it leads to the Friedmann--Robertson--Walker metric which underpins the concordance model of cosmology, \ac{LCDM}.
 It is therefore crucial to test if the \ac{CP} is satisfied and hence fit for the purpose of providing such a bedrock.
 Recent years have seen increased scrutiny of the \ac{CP}, for example in the \acl{CMB} (\ac{CMB};~\citealt{CMB_anisotropy,Sravan}), Type Ia supernovae~\citep{Basheer,Hu,SN_1,SN_2,Sah,Conville,Krishnan,Zhai,Rahman_2022,Cowell_2023,Sorrenti_2025}, direct distance tracers~\citep{Watkins_2023,Boubel_2025}, galaxy clusters~\citep{Migkas_2021,Pandya_2024} and distant radio galaxies, quasars and gamma ray bursts~\citep{EB_1,EB_2,colloquium,Luongo_2022} (for a review, see~\citealt{CP_review}).
+Moreover, increasing attention has been directed toward defining ``expansion'' in metrics beyond Friedmann--Robertson--Walker to enable model-independent tests~\citep{Maartens_2024,Kalbouneh_2024,Kalbouneh_2025,Sarma_2025}.
 Any evidence for anisotropy must be carefully validated before violation of so fundamental a principle as the \ac{CP} can be concluded.

-One powerful test of the \ac{CP} involves examining the local expansion rate $H_0$ in different directions, which can be achieved by using direct distance tracers such as \ac{TFR} galaxies and Type Ia \acp{SN}.
+One powerful test of the \ac{CP} involves examining the \emph{local} expansion rate $H_0$ in different directions, which can be achieved by using direct distance tracers such as \ac{TFR} galaxies and Type Ia \acp{SN}.
 This is doubly important as it may also be relevant for the Hubble tension, which is derived assuming isotropic expansion~\citep{Riess_2022,cosmoverse}.
 Without calibration through a lower rung of the distance ladder, an anisotropy in $H_0$ is completely degenerate with an anisotropy in the normalisation of the TFR and the absolute magnitude of \acp{SN}.
 While it is therefore not possible to assess an $H_0$ anisotropy directly with this method, it seems implausible that a null detection of the degenerate combination would arise from compensated anisotropies in both $H_0$ and the normalisation of the standardising relation.